![]() |

 - Powdered sugar, for rolling

-Heat oven to 350F.
+PREP Heat oven to 350F/180C with a rack in the center position.
 Cover heavy baking sheets with parchment.

-With an electric mixer, cream the butter on medium speed.
-Add the sugar, vanilla and almond extract and combine well, scraping the sides a time or two.
+MIX THE WET INGREDIENTS With an electric mixer, cream the butter on medium speed until they're well combined but without overmixing or adding air.
+Add the sugar, vanilla and almond extract and combine well, scraping the sides a time or two if needed.
 Add the egg and combine well, again scraping the sides.

-Starting on low speed, mix until the dough begins to gather itself into a ball.
-Gather the dough into two compact discs.
-Set one aside.
+Starting on low speed, mix until the dough begins to gather itself into a ball, again without overmixing, just enough for the flour mixture to be worked in.

-Sprinkle a clean work surface and the dough disc with powdered sugar.
+ROLL FIRST ROUND Sprinkle a clean work surface and the dough round with powdered sugar.
 With a rolling pin, roll out the dough evenly about ¼-inch thick.
 Press cookie cutter(s) into the dough, leaving the cookies in place unless they happen to lift out when removing the cookie cutter.
-With an offset spatula, pull away all the scrap pieces, pile together on the side, then lift cookies onto the baking sheet, leaving room between for spreading.
+With an offset spatula, pull away all the scrap pieces, pile together on the side, then lift the cookies onto the baking sheet, leaving room between for spreading.

-Roll out and cut the second disc, collecting the scraps on the side.
+ROLL SECOND ROUND Roll out and cut the second round, collecting the scraps on the side.

-Bake the “dough rolled once” cookies for 10 – 14 minutes (12 minutes is perfect in my oven) until edges and bottoms are just golden.
-Let cool completely.
+BAKE the “dough rolled once” cookies for 10 – 14 minutes (12 minutes is perfect in my oven) until the edges and bottoms are just golden.
+Let the cookies cool completely right on the baking sheet, no need to move them to a cooling rack.

-Collect the scraps and roll out until the dough is gone.
+ROLL & BAKE THE SCRAPS Collect the scraps into a round and roll out, repeating this process with the scraps until the dough is gone.
 The “dough rolled twice or more” cookies take less time to bake (in my oven, only 10 minutes).

 Now get creative!
 Frosting recipe to come but get out the sprinkles!